Levantine archaeology

-Levantine archaeology is the archaeological study of the Levant.
-It is also known as Syro-Palestinian archaeology or Palestinian archaeology (particularly when the area of inquiry centers on ancient Palestine).
-Besides its importance to the discipline of Biblical archaeology, the Levant is highly important when forming an understanding of the history of the earliest peoples of the Stone Age.
+Levantine archaeology is the archaeological study of the Levant, a region encompassing the modern areas of Israel, Palestine, Jordan, Lebanon, Syria, and sometimes Cyprus.
+The field examines the material cultures of both the Northern and Southern Levant from prehistory through late antiquity.
+While older scholarship was dominated by biblical archaeology, Levantine archaeology in the 21st century has relegated biblical concerns to a less dominant position, functioning as a "big tent" incorporating multiple archaeological practices.
+The Levant has displayed cultural continuity during most historical periods, leading to the increased study of the region as a whole.
+Besides its importance to biblical archaeology, the Levant is highly important when forming an understanding of the history of the earliest peoples of the Stone Age.

 Current archaeological digs in Israel are carried out by the Israel Antiquities Authority (IAA), and in the areas governed by the Palestinian Authority (PA), by its Ministry of Tourism and Antiquity, working under the auspices of the IAA.
 The Palestinian Authority prohibits unrestricted excavation at sites of archaeological importance.
 There are equivalent and similarly named authorities in Jordan and in Cyprus, a Directorate-General of Antiquities and Museums in Syria and a department of the Ministry of Culture and Tourism (Turkey).

 Terminology and scope

 Levantine archaeology encompasses excavations, salvage, conservation and reconstruction efforts, as well as off-site research, interpretation, and other scholarship.
 The geographical scope of Levantine archaeology includes the Hatay Province of Turkey, Syria, Lebanon, Israel, Palestine, Jordan, and Cyprus.
 The terminology for archaeology in the Levant has been defined in various, often competing or overlapping ways.
-Prior to and during the period of the British Mandate in Palestine (1920–1948), archaeology of the region was typically described as Palestinian archaeology or Biblical archaeology.
+Prior to and during the period of the British Mandate in Palestine (1920–1948), the focus of archaeological inquiry was on biblical archaeology, or Palestinian archaeology.

-Under the influence of William F. Albright (1891–1971), biblical inquiry and narratives became increasingly important; indeed, Albright conceived of Palestinian archaeology or Levantine archaeology as a sub-field of biblical archaeology.
+Under the influence of William F. Albright (1891–1971), biblical inquiry and narratives were the priority; indeed, Albright conceived of Palestinian archaeology or Levantine archaeology as a sub-field of biblical archaeology.
 "The archaeology of ancient Israel," is described by Franken and Franken-Battershill as, "but a small part of the far greater study of Palestinian archaeology." in A Primer of Old Testament Archaeology (1963).
 In a survey of North American dissertations, the overwhelming emphasis has been on the southern Levant.
 However it is only when considering the northern Levant alongside the southern that wider archaeological and historical questions can be addressed.